More complex / Less waste

 As a result, additive manufacturing can provide great advantages over traditional methods and is helping to generate a new wave of developments in science and technology.

 3D Composites serves the greater Seattle area’s various industries for their 3D printing and prototyping needs.
-No other provider better understands the engineering needs of the aeronautic, automotive, medical, and consumer industries than on of the first additive manufacturing professionals in Snohomish county.
+No provider better understands the engineering needs of the aeronautic, automotive, marine, medical, and business industries than one of the first additive manufacturing professionals in Snohomish county.